 Visit the Caribbean Studies Program Photo Gallery

 Minimum program eligibility requirements include the completion of at least 28 semester hours with an overall 2.0 GPA for undergraduates (or consent of program director) and graduate standing for graduate students.
 All students must be in clear academic standing.
 Students must also satisfy any additional prerequisites described under the individual course listings.
-Final authority over enrollment rests with the Director of International Education and the Caribbean Studies Director.
+Final authority over enrollment rests with the Director of International Programs and the Caribbean Studies Director.

 Cost (fees subject to change)

-The price for undergraduates is $TBA and $TBA for graduates.
+The price for undergraduates is $3,899 and $4,099 for graduates.

-(Cost includes round-trip airfare from New Orleans; tuition; fees; lodging; international student identity card, ground transportation; field trips and some social activities.
-Students are responsible for food and personal expenses.)
+Cost includes round-trip airfare from New Orleans; tuition; fees; lodging; international student identity card, ground transportation; field trips and some social activities.
+Students are responsible for food and personal expenses.

 All students and faculty in the Caribbean Studies Program reside at the El Greco resort in Montego Bay, Jamaica.
 El Greco is an oceanfront condominium complex.
 Students typically are housed with one room mate.
 Each air-conditioned room contains a bathroom, and an efficiency living/dining area.
 A private pool and restaurant are located on the grounds along with internet service.
 Continental breakfast and daily cleaning service is provided.